dotnet/csharplang/proposals/const-parameters.md

 ## Alternatives
 [alternatives]: #alternatives

-There are no reasonably fully functional alternatives using compile time type safety.
+There are no reasonably fully functional alternatives which would be based on compile time type safety.
 It is possible to implement similar functionality using attributes and compiler / analyzer support but with inferior user experiance.

 ## Unresolved questions
 [unresolved]: #unresolved-questions

 - Should Constant Parameter be treated similarly like 'ref' and 'out' parameters and consequently participate in overload resolution?
-(In my opinion YES)

 - How Constant Parameter should be represented in CLI?
 (Current proposal `modreq`'s)

 - Should Constant Parameter accept default argument?
-(In my opinion YES - not yet implemented in prototype)

 - In which C# language / Visual Studio version it could be shipped? - ETA (Feature conditional support in prototype is a WIP which depends on this decision)